What are eating disorders?

 - Having an obsession with food

-- Feeling as though food dominates your life
+- Feeling as though food has taken over your life

-- Experiencing a loss of control over your eating habits
+- Feeling as though you’ve lost control over your eating habits

-- Having an obsession with physical appearance and others’ perception of your body
+- Being obsessed with your physical appearance and what other people think of your body

-- Believing that you are fat when other people say that you are thin
+- Believing you’re fat when other people say you’re thin

-- A desire to eat alone or in secret
+- Wanting to eat alone or in secret

 - Becoming distressed during mealtimes

-- Experiencing guilt and shame when you eat
+- Feeling guilty and ashamed when you eat

 What causes an eating disorder?

-Genetics – having a close relative with an eating disorder.
-This could be down to inherited genes, early environmental influences, or a mixture of the two.
+- Genetics – having a close relative, such as a sibling or parent, with an eating disorder can make it more likely that you will also struggle with an eating disorder at some point in your life.
+This could be down to inherited genes, early environmental influences, or a mixture of the two

-Gender – statistics show that females are more likely to develop an eating disorder than males.
-However, it’s important to recognise that it is possible for eating disorders to develop in anyone of any gender, age or background.
+- Gender – statistics show that women and girls are more likely to develop an eating disorder than men and boys.
+However, it’s still possible for males to struggle with eating disorders.
+In fact, eating disorders can affect anyone of any gender, age or background

-Psychological health – underlying psychiatric issues such as depression, anxiety, low self-esteem, obsessive-compulsive disorder (OCD) or addiction, make it more likely that an eating disorder may develop.
+- Psychological health – if you have underlying mental health problems such as depression, anxiety, low self-esteem or obsessive compulsive disorder (OCD), this can make it more likely that you’ll develop an eating disorder

-Society – perceived pressure from the media to be thin, and having hobbies or occupations where being thin is seen as important, such as modelling, athletics, or dancing.
+- Society – society also has a role to play and can influence whether you go on to struggle with an eating disorder at some point.
+This includes things like feeling under pressure from the media to be thin, and having a hobby or a job where being thin is seen as being important, such as modelling, athletics, or dancing

 What are the different types of eating disorder?

-There are four main types of eating disorder, each with their own unique symptoms.
+There are four main types of eating disorder, and each one has its own symptoms.
 These include: